martynmcfarquhar/NCCNDatasets/README.md

 # NCCNDatasets
-Datasets used for a variety of examples on the NCCN MSc at The University of Manchester
+Datasets used for a variety of examples on the NCCN MSc at The University of Manchester.